mongodb-sc/rdbms-comparator/docs/docs/demo.md

 :::

 No additional work to support the nested objects.
-They are embedded so they are assumed to be treated as embedded documents or objects in side the Customer object.
+They are embedded so they are assumed to be treated as embedded documents or objects inside the Customer object.

 #### Address Specific Things ####